openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Self-Issued OpenID Provider Discovery {#siop-discovery}

-RP can obtain `authorization_endpoint` of the Self-Issued OP to construct a request targeted to a particular application either by using the static set of Self-Issued OP metadata as defined in (#static-siop-discovery), or by pre-obtaining `authorization_endpoint` as defined in (#dynamic-siop-metadata).
+RP can obtain `authorization_endpoint` of the Self-Issued OP to construct a request targeted to a particular application either by using the pre-agreed static configuration values, or by performing Dynamic Discovery as defined in (#dynamic-siop-metadata).

-The value of the `iss` Claim in the ID Token indicates which Self-Issued OP discovery mechanism was used.

-## Static Configuration Values {#static-siop-discovery}

-When the RP does not have the means to pre-obtain Self-Issued OP Discovery Metadata, dynamic discovery is not performed.
-Instead, the following static configuration values are used.

-- "authorization_endpoint" MUST be "openid://idtoken"
-- "response_types_supported" MUST be "id_token"
-- "scopes_supported" MUST be "openid"
-- "subject_types_supported" MUST be "pairwise"
-- "id_token_signing_alg_values_supported" MUST be "ES256"
-- "request_object_signing_alg_values_supported" MUST be "ES256"
-- "subject_syntax_types_supported" MUST be "urn:ietf:params:oauth:jwk-thumbprint"
-- "id_token_types_supported" MUST be "subject_signed"

-Editor's Note: Discuss whether `subject_syntax_types_supported` should be defined in static Self-Issued OP Discovery Metadata.

-RP MUST use custom URI scheme `openid://idtoken` as the `authorization_endpoint` to construct the request.

-Note that the request using custom URI scheme `openid://idtoken` will open only Self-Issued OPs as native apps and does not support Self-Issued OPs as Web applications.
-For other types of Self-Issued OP deployments, the usage of the Universal Links, or App Links is recommended as explained in (#choice-of-authoriation-endpoint).

 ## Dynamic Self-Issued OpenID Provider Discovery Metadata {#dynamic-siop-metadata}

-As an alternative mechanism to the (#static-siop-discovery), the RP can pre-obtain Self-Issued OP Discovery Metadata prior to the transaction, either using [@!OpenID.Discovery], or out-of-band mechanisms.
+As an alternative mechanism to the (#static-config), the RP can pre-obtain Self-Issued OP Discovery Metadata prior to the transaction, either using [@!OpenID.Discovery], or out-of-band mechanisms.

 How the RP obtains Self-Issued OP's issuer identifier is out of scope of this specification.
 The RPs MAY skip Section 2 of [@!OpenID.Discovery].